-This works very well as a make-ahead recipe.
+This bread -- an orange almond cake, really -- works very well as a make-ahead recipe.
 You can stir it up on a weeknight and put into the oven while you catch up with your favorite TV show or book.
 You could even do it on a Friday or a Saturday night, if yours, like mine, mostly involve staying in with family.

 I used whole wheat pastry flour for this bread, but you can certainly substitute with unbleached all-purpose flour or all-purpose gluten-free flour.

 It took me about 20 minutes to put the ingredients together, and I ground up my almond meal and blended my oranges from scratch.
 You can cut down on that time further by buying ready-made almond flour and orange juice (make sure it has lots of pulp).

 Now the recipe.
 Hope everyone is looking forward to the weekend!

 Vegan Orange Almond Breakfast Loaf

 - 1 ½ cups whole wheat pastry flour (can use a mix of whole wheat and unbleached all purpose flour)

 - 1 cup very pulpy orange juice (I made my own by simply blending there whole medium-sized oranges (peeled) in the blender.
 Make sure there are no seeds, if you do this.